 Calligraphy Class with Iain Howie

-The class runs in 5 weeks block and is suitable for total beginners to experienced calligraphers.
+The class runs in block in line with the Stirling school terms and is suitable for total beginners to experienced calligraphers.
+See dates under course calendar – calligraphy class.

 - the basic rules of formal lettering, working with classic calligraphy hands including foundational, italic and gothic